LazerFX/gilded.rose/Refactor-Steps.md

 Now we can see that we have two conditions - one for AgedBrie and one for BackstagePass.
 Let's separate those out.

 ---

+Now we can handle the magic values for the `BackstagePass` a bit better.
+We're going to completely refactor this piece of code as it's really awful what it's doing right now - there's no clear way to set upper/lower bounds or more importantly to change how much is increased each step (for instance, if we want to increase by 4 when it's under 6, we'd have to work out how it functions in our head, and add another `item.Quality++` line.
+Easy right now, while the code is in our head; hard later when we're trying to understand what is going on and how to handle this from scratch).

+---